Components of Fitness

-It takes years, decades, or even a lifetime to develop into a formidable athlete.
-A martial artist’s quest to become better never stops.
+It takes years, decades, or even a lifetime to develop into a formidable martial artist or combat athlete.
+A combat athletes' quest to become better never stops.

-What becoming a better “martial artist” means to you, is what’s important here.
+What becoming a better “martial artist” or "combat athlete" means to you, is what’s important here.
 We can’t start a Strength and Conditioning program and expect to start pulling strikes as fast as Jose Aldo, or start shooting blast double-legs take-downs like Georges St-Pierre.

 However, what you can do is actively work to better your athleticism.
 This process of self improvement will benefit you on the mats, keep you training harder, for longer, reduce your risk of injury, and make you better when doing the thing you love.